John Wetteland, Former Major League Pitcher, Arrested For Child Sex Abuse

 The alleged victim was not identified.

 Wetteland pitched in the major leagues for 12 years, nearly always as a relief pitcher.
-He began his career with the Los Angeles Dodgers, and later moved on to the Montreal Expos, the Yankees, and the Texas Rangers, where he signed after the Yankees won the World Series in 1996, once it became clear that Mariano Rivera would serve as Yankees closer going forward.
-Wetteland pitched for the rest of his career with Texas and retired in 2000 as the Rangers’ all-time saves leader, and was inducted into the team’s Hall of Fame in 2005.
+He began his career with the Los Angeles Dodgers and later moved on to the Montreal Expos, the Yankees, and the Texas Rangers, where he signed after the Yankees won the World Series in 1996, once it became clear that Mariano Rivera would serve as Yankees closer going forward.
+Wetteland pitched for the rest of his career with Texas and retired in 2000 as the Rangers’ all-time saves leader.
+He was inducted into the team’s Hall of Fame in 2005.

 The pitcher, the newspaper said, had a stint as bullpen coach with the Washington Nationals in 2006, but was removed from that position following “a series of practical jokes and transgressions” that manager Frank Robinson felt had detracted from his work.
 He was later a coach for the Seattle Mariners but left that position in 2010.
 Wetteland was reported at the time to have made a suicidal threat, but the team later said he had suffered a health issue, causing a hospitalization.